monotok/zabbix-template-freenas11/README.md

 Note: You might get erros if you don't fix the MIB.
 See bug here: https://forums.freenas.org/index.php?threads/freenas-11-1-snmp-index-out-of-range.62732/

-Please Note: For ZVols, ZPools and Datasets the data is multiplied by 4096 under PreProcessing.
-This is the AllocationUnits.
-All of mine were 4096 so decided this is neater.
-Obviously this can be changed if required, you can get his data from an SNMP Walk.
-This could be done automatically by creating a item prototype of allocationUnits, another to get the data in units and then another item prototype to to calculate the value in bytes.
-This would instead of 14 item prototypes; there would be 42.
-If anyone knows of a better way then please let me know.

-Eg: snmpwalk -v 2c -c public 192.168.1.50 FREENAS-MIB::zvolAllocationUnits
-snmpwalk -v 2c -c public 192.168.1.50 FREENAS-MIB::zpoolAllocationUnits
-snmpwalk -v 2c -c public 192.168.1.50 FREENAS-MIB::datasetAllocationUnits
+Please Note: For ZVols and Datasets the data is multiplied now by AllocationUnit provided via SNMP for each of them.
+Due to very inconsistent MIB data, some of the ZVol, Zpool an Dataset data is reported in units (AllocationUnits) and some of it is reported in Bytes.
+I.E. Used space per dataset/zvol is reported in bytes, but available space is reported in allocation units.
+This is not the case for Zpools!
+Who decided this is a good idea, I don't know.

+Additionally, I calculate some of the IO/s and read/write data as the one provided via MIB is only instantaneous (as within last second).
+Ops for ZIL, I don't even think they work.
+I have ZIL on one of the devices but see no data for it.
+They also are only instantenous for last 1,5 or 10 seconds.

+Useful info below:

 1) Import the following templates if they are not already https://share.zabbix.com/official-templates/snmp-devices/snmp-interfaces-discovery